 - slice bread into ¼ inch thick slices.
 Heat the oven to 350 degrees.
 Butter one side of each slice and place on a baking sheet lined with parchment paper.
 In a small bowl mix together the asiago and garlic.
 Sprinkle the cheese and garlic mixture evenly over the bread.

 - Place baking sheet in the oven and bake for approximately 15-20 minutes, flipping bread over halfway through baking time.

 - Bread is done when it is just slightly soft in the center (it will harden after coming out of the oven) and is evenly browned on both sides of the bread.
 Remove from oven and allow to cool.
 Serve with alfredo sauce or marinara if desired.

 You can easily make these sourdough crackers gluten free!

-If you want to make a gluten free version, you need to purchase these Schar Gluten Free Baguette.
-For whatever reason the Schar brand seems to have a nice sourdough taste to it.
-If you are in a pinch and are at the store and they don't have them, you can substitute the hot dog buns or long sandwich rolls.
+If you want to make a gluten free version, you can purchase Schar Gluten Free Baguette.
+Schar gluten free has a nice sourdough taste to it.

 - 1 sourdough baguette loaf